 Voter registration is easy, and in many cases can be done online.
 If you live in Pennsylvania, Maryland, New York, or Delaware, please click on the following links to register online (in most cases, you’ll need your state-issued drivers’ license or ID).
 If you’d prefer to register by mail, or if you live in NJ or another state that does not have online voter registration, you can stop by the Wolfington Center and we’ll help you register.

-- New York (Absentee ballot applications must be received by the local board of elections by October 29.
-The application can be downloaded here and mailed in.
-The ballot will be mailed to you, and you will have to return it by November 6th)
+- New York (Absentee ballot applications must be received by the local board of elections by October 24th.
+The application can be downloaded here and mailed in.)

-- New Jersey (NJ sets deadlines at the county level.
-Most are October 29.
-More information, plus the absentee ballot application, can be found here.
+- New Jersey (Absentee ballots must be requested by November 1st.
+More information, plus the absentee ballot application, can be found here.)

 Cabrini does not endorse political candidates or political groups, and nothing on this page or in these links should be construed as such.